 2) A “Fun House” version of the museum’s archival content.

-We are experimenting with photogrammetry to construct 3-D models of interesting objects from several historical archives and also locations in nature, such as the desert.
+We are also experimenting with photogrammetry and 3D scanners, to construct 3-D models of many interesting objects from several historical archives, and also locations in nature, such as the desert.

-See you there, if you’d like to learn more or contribute.
-Or email lisa[at]lisarein.com.
+If you’d like to learn more or contribute, email me at: lisa[at]lisarein.com.